CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Once you are finished with your second main phase, you will pass the turn to the next player.
 The ending phase has two steps, end and cleanup.

 ##### End step
-The end step is the last oppertunity for players to cast instants or activate abilities here before the turn passes to the next player.
+The end step is the last opportunity for players to cast instants or activate abilities here before the turn passes to the next player.

 ##### Cleanup step
 Players cannot activate abilities or cast spells during the cleanup step, much like the untap step.
 During the cleanup step, damage on creatures wears off, and the player whose turn is ending discards cards to their maximum hand size, 7 by default, if they are over that limit.

 ### Zones
 Throughout the game, some cards may refer to various zones cards can exist in.
+Each player can decide where their zones are located, but they must be clearly understood by all players.
 <!---
 use a visual?
 --->
+#### Library
+Your library is your deck.
+All cards in it are kept face down.
+If you ever attempt to draw a card from an empty library, you lose the game.

 #### Hand
 Your hand is where you keep the cards you can play.
 You start the game with 7 cards in hand.
 If you have more at the end of your turn, you discard cards until you only have 7.

 #### Battlefield
-The Battlefield is where the bulk of the game occurs.
+The battlefield is where the bulk of the game occurs.
 Permanent cards, such as creatures or lands, exist here once they are played.

 #### Graveyard
 Whenever a card is discarded, destroyed, or defeated in combat it goes to the graveyard.
 Some cards can allow you to use cards in your graveyard, such as reanimating creatures or recovering cards for reuse.